 Landlocked Burkina Faso is one of the world’s poorest countries.
-Almost half of its 16 million inhabitants live below the poverty line and the country’s child mortality (142 deaths out of every 1000 children born alive) is one of the highest in the world.
+Almost half of its 16 million inhabitants live below the poverty line.

 The country’s mortality rate for children under five is improving, but is still high, with more than 10% of every 1000 children dying.
 Malnutrition accounts for a third of these deaths, according to UNICEF.

 Like its neighbours in the Sahel region of West Africa, Burkina Faso is experiencing rising temperatures, making it more vulnerable to drought.
 Many parts of the country have also suffered devastating floods in recent years.